Generic name: amitriptyline, amitriptyline hydrochloride.

 According to the SPC.
 The dose is adjusted individually.
 The dosage is built up slowly and the taken are generally in the evening.
 Upon satisfying effect, the maintenance dose is adjusted to ensure the therapeutic effect.
 The antidepressant effect usually occurs only after 2 to 3 weeks.
 The completion of the therapy is tapering.

-Hypersensitivity to amitriptyline, during the immediate recovery phase after a myocardial infarction, conduction disturbances in the heart and acute alcohol, barbiturate and opiate poisoning.
-Amitriptyline should not be combined with MAOIs (including moclobemide and selegiline) because serious and sometimes fatal reactions have been observed.
-The drug is contraindicated in pyloric stenosis, prostatic hyperplasia with urinary retention and paralytic ileus.
-Because amitriptyline is also an anticholinergic, an untreated narrow-angle glaucoma and are also considered contraindications.
-Amitriptyline should not be used during pregnancy and lactation and in children and adolescents under 18 years applied.
-Amitriptyline is contraindicated in taking cisapride because of cardiac adverse effects may occur, including QT prolongation, arrhythmias, and transmission line problems.
+Hypersensitivity to amitriptyline, immediate recovery period after myocardial infarction, cardiac conduction disorders and acute poisoning with alcohol, barbiturates and opiates.
+Amitriptyline should not be combined with MAOIs (including moclobemide and selegiline), since serious and sometimes fatal reactions have been observed.
+The drug is contraindicated in pyloric stenosis, prostatic hyperplasia with urinary retention, and paralytic ileus.
+Because amitriptyline is also an anticholinergic agent, untreated narrow-angle glaucoma is also contraindicated.
+Amitriptyline should not be used during pregnancy and lactation and in children and adolescents under 18 years of age.
+Amitriptyline is contraindicated when taking cisapride because of possible cardiac side effects, including QT prolongation and arrhythmias.